pascalguttmann/obat/docs/design/meas/meas.md

 # U / I / T Measurement

+TODO: Change R1502 to $R = 8.2 k \Omega$ to allow for wider compensation range.
+(To compensate magnetic field of relay)

 The U / I / T measurement is used to measure the voltage and current at the battery terminals.
 The measured voltage and current at the battery terminal shall be converted to a digital signal, which can be read by the PC.